pinax/pinax/docs/quick_start.md

 # Quick Start

-We strongly recommend running Pinax (or indeed, any Django) projects in a virtualenv:
+We strongly recommend running Pinax (or indeed, any Django) projects in a virtual environment:

 ```
 pip install virtualenv